Showing 4 results for Search Term: ex. nursing

 View the current catalog, see course descriptions and view the archive of past catalogs.

 The Vocational Nursing program prepares the graduate to perform specific nursing duties under the supervision of a registered nurse, advanced practice registered nurse, physician's assistant, physician, podiatrist, or dentist.
 Responsibilities include direct patient care in acute-care settings, community health agencies, nursing homes, and other healthcare institutions.
-The following courses VNSG 1216, VNSG 1320 are prerequisites for admission to the Vocational Nursing-Certificate program.
-Total Credits Prereq Semester - 5
+The following courses VNSG 1216 - Nutrition, VNSG 1320 - Anatomy & Physiology for Allied Health are prerequisites for admission to the Vocational Nursing - Certificate program.
+Total Credits Prerequisite Semester = 5.

 HCC offers an optional route to the AAS Nursing Degree via the LVN-to-RN transition program.
 To apply for the program, students must have graduated from an accredited LVN program and meet all requirements for entry into the AAS Nursing program including criminal background checks.
 Students must demonstrate evidence of one of the following: six months recent (within one year) full-time clinical practice or one year recent (within one year) part-time clinical practice, and recently completed a nursing refresher course (within one year).